Certification Criteria

 Certification Criteria Snapshot

 This page summarizes key elements of our standard.
+For the full definition of what counts as an exposed material and the specific list of disqualifying materials, see About the Standard.
 Category-specific thresholds are shared with applicants during the review process.

 What “Certified Microplastic-Free” means